HarwinBorger/SpaceDocumentation/docs/settings/text-presets.md

 ## What are text presets?
 Text presets can be used to manage all different text styles in your website.
-This is done by centralizing them at one place.
+This is done by centralizing text styles at one place.
 They are very strong for managing different `font-sizes` and `line-heights`.

 ## Why should I use it?
 - Avoids writing double code